 Where do you envision Kappi in the future?

 Our goal is to be the one-stop shop for sustainable, reusable alternatives to the worst offending single-use plastics, as well as a source of education and inspiration to help people minimise the environmental footprint of their everyday lives.

 The issue of plastic waste and the long-term effects on our health of ingesting plastic additives has only just arrived in mainstream consciousness.
 We believe people are just starting to get it.
 However we all have a lot to learn, and a long way to go towards changing the industry and consumer behaviour and we intend for Kappi to be part of the solution.

 What or who inspires you to do what you do on a daily basis?

-Freddie: On a daily basis I’m constantly inspired by my wife, Emily - all-round action woman, incredible fur-mum, soon to be naturopath and eco-warrior.
+Freddie: On a daily basis my wife, Emily, constantly inspires me.
+She’s an all-round action woman, incredible fur-mum, soon to be naturopath and eco-warrior.
 I tend to be a dreamer so she keeps me grounded in reality and focused on the present.

 When we first started Kappi we were getting up at 4.30am every morning to work before we started our real work.
-We were getting by on 5-6 hours of sleep a night for the first couple of months and were heading for a pretty serious case of burnout.
+We were getting by on five to six hours of sleep a night for the first couple of months and were heading for a pretty serious case of burnout.
 Then one weekend we listened to an incredible podcast (Episode #1109 of the Joe Rogan podcast) where Joe Rogan interviewed Dr Matthew Walker, a world-renowned sleep scientist.
 We won’t spoil it for you, but it completely changed our perspective on the importance of sleep.
-Now one of our top priorities is to ensure we are getting at least 7-8 hrs of sleep a night - it’s a non-negotiable for us.
+Now one of our top priorities is to ensure we are getting at least seven to eight hours of sleep a night - it’s a non-negotiable for us.

 One book everyone should read?
 Why?